symfony/symfony-docs/routing.rst

             #[Route('/blog/{slug:article}', name: 'blog_show')]
             public function show(string $article): Response
             {
-                // $article will equal the dynamic part of the URL
+                // $article will be equal to the dynamic part of the URL
                 // e.g. at /blog/yay-routing, then $article='yay-routing'

                 // ...